 What’s a ‘Try Me Free’ Promotion?

 A try me free sales promotion is a full money back guarantee.
 In order to receive money back, the consumer needs to submit why they’re unhappy with the product.

 Typical examples of try me free promotions (often featured on-pack)

 How is it communicated?

-- A healthy yoghurt brand offers consumers their money back (on two packs) if they write in and say they don’t feel healthier after trialling the product for 14 days
+- A healthy yogurt brand offers consumers their money back (on two packs) if they write in and say they don’t feel healthier after trialling the product for 14 days

 - Route of entry- applicants must send their till receipts showing purchase of the right number of packs, then submit further details to receive money back via BACS or cheque